1913–14 Georgia Bulldogs basketball team

-The 1913–14 Georgia Bulldogs basketball team represented the University of Georgia during the 1913–14 college men's basketball season.
-The team captain of the 1913–14 season was T.C.
-Brand.
-Coach Howell Peacock's brother Albert was an All-Southern forward for the team.
+The 1913–14 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1913–14 NCAA men's basketball season.
+Led by second-year head coach Howell Peacock, the Bulldogs compiled an overall record of 9–1 with a mark of 5–0 in conference play.
+The team captain was T. C. Brand.

+Peacock's brother, Albert, was an All-Southern forward for the team.
 The team won a share of the collegiate SIAA championship, and also claimed the amateur Southern basketball championship by splitting games with Columbus YMCA.